staruser143/dash-app/analysis/sharding_examples.md

 In summary, developers need to enable sharding on the database, create an index on the shard key, and then shard the collection.
 Once configured, MongoDB takes care of distributing the data and managing the sharded cluster.

-Does this help clarify what developers need to do for sharding a collection in MongoDB?

-Good question!
 The collection **doesn't need to be empty** when you shard it.
 However, here are a few considerations to keep in mind:

 ### **Sharding an Existing Collection:**